paul-canals/toolbox/docs/md/m_sys_upd_dbaccess.md

 ### Description
 This macro sets a certain database connection into an active or inactive state.
 This macro is either called from the admin SAS stored proces, or from the m_sys_set_dbaccess.sas macro program when the user password combination is invalid during logon to a database connection.
 The program creates a backup of the DBACCESS table before making any changes to the ACTIVE state of an entry.

+ The SAS dataset containing the database connection profiles has to be named DBACCESS since all the routines expects this.

 ##### *Note:*
-*The SAS dataset containing the database connection profiles has to be named DBACCESS since all the routines expects this.*
 *If you lose or forget the ENCRYPTKEY, there will be absolutely no way to open the DBACCESS table and recover the data!*

 ### Authors
 * Paul Alexander Canals y Trocha (paul.canals@gmail.com)

 ### Date
-* 2020-09-07 00:00:00
+* 2024-08-03 00:00:00

 ### Version
-* 20.1.09
+* 24.1.08

 ### Link
 * https://github.com/paul-canals/toolbox